oliver-oloughlin/kvdex/README.md

 ### deleteMany()

-The "deleteMany" method is used for deleting multiple documents from the KV store without specifying ids.
+Delete multiple documents from the KV store without specifying ids.
 It takes an optional options argument that can be used for filtering of documents to be deleted, and pagination.
 If no options are given, "deleteMany" will delete all documents in the collection.